Pwnies/net/README.md

 common to *all* network configurations (in this case using Google's DNS servers and randomizing the MAC address and hostname [`<name>` will be replaced by an actual name]).

+The `ignore_interface` section does not define a network either, and instead contains a list of interfaces to be ignored by e.g. `net stop`.

 ## Installing